Upstreet has been selling pickleball paddles online since 2016 and sells one of the best selling graphite paddles on

 Upstreet is a young company located in Cedar City, Utah which is a hot place to play pickleball and has a growing player base in part thanks to a large number of pickleball courts and pickleball clubs such as the program at Southern Utah University (SUU).

-The thing that struck me most when I first saw the paddle line from Upstreet was their very unique and creative graphic designs on the paddle faces: including a jungle theme with plants or a pine forrest while another has a multi-colored paint spatter pattern.
+The thing that struck me most when I first saw the paddle line from Upstreet was their very unique and creative graphic designs on the paddle faces: including a jungle theme with plants or a pine forest while another has a multi-colored paint spatter pattern.

 My favorite Upstreet paddle design is the one with the NYC skyline with statue of liberty with red and white American flag stripes– this paddle is a great one to show off anytime but especially around memorial day and the 4th of July!

 Upstreet also sells the same graphite paddle in basic blue or black if you prefer a simple, solid colors.

 But on to the important stuff about the paddle…